ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-, ! . j hi &#x27;l - ,3-L -i i J M - &#x27;
-Or where muffled pageants march,
-Through the spirea and chiming pile,
-To the chancel-rail of its oriel arch,
-Up the organ-flooded aisle
-i.Nt-trtM-ol i &#x27; f.i
-Fnr. vr&amp;nd as the ministers be.
-xnev couia never noiu. tui iu aiiftu&quot;,y i
-&#x27; m m i 1 I - 1 I -
-nuoui
-ff 1 a rriAtf anil Af T .w t
-I ..
-54 ; i &#x27; v
-Where khall their dust be laid?
-Iu the urn of the Human Heart,
-Where its purest dreams are first displayed
--And its passionate longings start :
-Yes yes yes I
-By Memory&#x27;s pictured wave,
-Is a living shrine for the dead we love,
 In the land they died to save !
 .&#x27; - &#x27;
 What to Do in Case of Accident.